 The old adage of the Casino always wins is as true today as it’s ever been.
 However, it’s not as true as you think it is.
 If it were they would go out of business.
 Gambling relies on the player enjoying the activity.
 A game where you are guaranteed to lose is hardly fun.

 This, however, has very little effect on the individual gambler.
-You can quite easily beat the casino the whole model the casinos use guarantee some will win and some will lose.
-People everyday walk out of casinos with more cash than they took in.
-Yes over a long enough timeline the casino will win unless you are one of the professionals who know how to manipulate the odds into there favour.
-But that’s not you and just like the casino’s that requires you to wager thousands of dollars to make a small profit.
+You can quite easily beat the casino the whole model the casinos use guarantees some will win and some will lose.
+People every day walk out of casinos with more cash than they took in.
+Yes over a long enough timeline the casino will win unless you are one of the professionals who know how to manipulate the odds in their favor.
+But that’s not you and just like the casinos that require you to wager thousands of dollars to make a small profit.

 The way we recommend casual gamblers who just want to have a bit of fun while in the city to play is to simply set a budget for every day/night you want to play and just view that as a cost of entertainment.
 If you went to see a show it would cost.
 You would enjoy it, but you wouldn’t expect to get your money back?
 It’s the same with playing in the Casino only you might actually come away with more than you started with, it’s even possible to win BIG and leave very rich, this, however, is incredibly unlikely.
 But doubling your $50 playing money is certainly likely.
 We have often achieved this, in fact, we very rarely leave vegas down.
 That, of course, is if you discount the $100’s we spent staying in the hotel and eating and drinking.
 You see, no matter what the casino always wins one way or another.